The Development and Care of Horse Teeth … What you need to know about your horses’ teeth and how to care for them.

 Firstly, to really appreciate the characteristics of horse teeth we must note that the horse evolved as a grazing animal.

-Pastured grazing horses usually eat for 10-12 hours a day in short sessions lasting 30-180 minutes.
+Pastured grazing horses usually eat for 10-12 hours a day in short sessions that last between 30 and 180 minutes.

-But stabled or confined horses usually eat grain or pelleted feed and they do so rapidly.
+The stabled or confined horse will usually be fed grain or hard pelleted feed and the horse will usually eat this rapidly.

-Rapid eating will then leave your horse bored for long periods of time.
+Rapid eating will finish the food quickly and then leave your horse bored for long periods of time.

-So, your modern domesticated, horse lives under quite different conditions to those found in the wild and three artificial conditions significantly impact the welfare of your horses mouth :
+So your modern domesticated horse lives under quite different conditions to those found in the wild and three artificially induced conditions significantly impact the welfare of your horses teeth and mouth :

-- Limited Grazing when living inside a fenced area
+- Severely limited Grazing when living inside a relatively small fenced area

-- Eating a restricted diet made up of processed feeds (grain and hay)
+- Eating a restricted diet with little variety, made up of processed feeds (grain and hay)

-- The inability to graze for twelve hours or more each and every day
+- The inability to graze happily for twelve hours or more each and every day

-Stabled horses' eating mainly grain or pelleted diets have less jaw movement while chewing compared to horse's on grass or hay.
+Stabled horses’ eating mainly grain or pelleted diets have less jaw movement while chewing compared to a horse on grass or hay.

 Stabled horses’ appear to have more problems with sharp enamel points on the outside of the upper cheek teeth and the inside of the lower cheek teeth.

-Stabled horses' do not use their incisors for shearing grass and do not wear down their incisors as much as grazing horses.
+Stabled horses’ do not have the opportunity to use their incisors for shearing grass and do not wear down their incisors as much as grazing horses.